MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/custom-page-localize.md

    :::image type="content" source="media/page-localization/studio-page-runtime-3.png"alt-text="Power Apps Studio custom page runtime setting dialog.":::

    ## Right-To-Left Support for custom pages
-   With localized conent there are several languages that require a right-to-left orientation for content rendered on your page.
+   With localized content there are several languages that require a right-to-left orientation for content rendered on your page.
 Right-To-Left (RTL), is fully supported for languages like Arabic and Hebrew and the page will change at runtime autmatically for these languages.

    To review RTL when building a custom page you will need to go to the page settings, select upcoming features, search for RTL and enable the setting.
 Setting this option will show a RTL or LTR button in the preview window where you can easily switch between orientation without having to run your app.
 If you would like to see your custom page running RTL, you can add also add &flags=isRTL=true to the end of your URL in your browser when running your appl to quickly test RTL for your page.